Step 1: Placing the VLOOKUP formula

 Follow these 6 easy steps, to get rid of any unnecessary spaces.

 - Make a helper column anywhere you want, e.g. in column B (move department to the right).

 - In the first cell below the header, write the formula: =TRIM(A2)

 - Drag it down to the rest of the rows so it matches the content of column A.

-- Now select all the formulas in column H and copy them.
+- Now select all the new formulas and copy them.

 - Select cell A2, right-click and hover your mouse over ‘Paste’.
 Then click ‘Values’.

-- Delete all the content of column H.
+- Delete all the content of column B.

 Now the cells in column A (your lookup column) have no excess spaces and are ready to be ‘looked’ in by the VLOOKUP formula.